 they were on sale for $27 a case (and are again, today), which breaks down to approximately $1.13 a pouch. last week it wasn't an investment i wanted to make since sprout doesn't exactly care for baby food. he hasn't been fond of anything i've made from scratch except pureed winter squash and sweet potatoes and he only likes maybe three flavors of earth's best baby food. but still, it prompted me to go to target and pick up some pouches to see what they were like.

-the reasons they were so highly recommended is that they're easy to transport and easy to squeeze onto a spoon - much less messy than anything in a jar. this lady also mentioned that her daughter seemed to prefer the taste to jarred food. none of this really mattered to me at the time because sprout, now almost 16 months old, pretty much eats whatever we're eating and we don't eat on the run very often. but still, i wanted to try it so i picked up two flavors (the pumpkin and banana, also on sale today, and the pear and mango which isn't currently available).
+the reasons they were so highly recommended is that they're easy to transport and easy to squeeze onto a spoon - much less messy than anything in a jar. this lady also mentioned that her daughter seemed to prefer the taste to jarred food. none of this really mattered to me at the time because sprout, now almost 16 months old, pretty much eats whatever we're eating and we don't eat on the run very often. but still, i wanted to try it so i picked up two flavors (t

 even though i wasn't expecting much, both were well-received. they even passed my taste-test and didn't have that typical, underlying babyfood flavor. i was surprised when my four year old was willing to finish off what his baby brother didn't want because he usually balks at baby food. so i went and bought more.